lupyuen/lupyuen.github.io/src/iot.md

 [(Source)](https://github.com/lupyuen/zig-bl602-nuttx/blob/main/lorawan_test.zig#L407-L416)

-_What happens if the addition overflows?_
+_But what happens if the addition overflows?_

 We'll see a Runtime Error...